CelloSerenity/JITserver/README.md

 ## License

-This project is licensed under the AGPL-3.0 License.
+This project is licensed under the AGPL-3.0 License for non-commercial use.
+If you wish to use this code commercially, you must obtain a written and explicit license from CelloSerenity.

 ## Acknowledgments